 The DoD system of child care was established to assist service members as they face the unique challenges associated with the demands of military service.
 To be eligible for care in Navy CYP, your child must have a military or other eligible DoD-affiliated sponsor.
 DoD families must use MilitaryChildCare.com to request care at all Navy CYPs and are required to show proof of eligibility when they enroll and annually thereafter.
-Detailed descriptions of each military family type and corresponding DoD Priority are available at https://public.militarychildcare.csd.disa.mil/mcc-central/mcchome/family-eligibility-priority-guidelines.
+Detailed descriptions of each military family type and corresponding DoD Priority are available on the Military Family Types and DoD Priority handout, available at https://public.militarychildcare.csd.disa.mil/mcccontent/MilitaryFamilyTypesDoDPriorityHandout.pdf.
 It is important to remember that families are responsible for informing the CYP immediately if their military family type changes in any way after enrollment.